Smacherman/100-days-of-code/Scrimba-Learning.md

     - *Some teachers are better than others, but all of them are decent at least.*
 4. They make learning fun!

- - [ ] Do you think Scrimba is for you?
+ - [x] Do you think Scrimba is for you?
- - [ ] Would you like to learn more?
+ - [x] Would you like to learn more?
+ - [ ] Ready to get started?

 ---